sillsdev/ptx2pdf/docs/dev/SideBars.md

 % out, but .JPGs are probably better below.

 %\BorderWidth measurement
-% Default: 0.5pt
+% Default: 0.5
-% Define the thickness of the border-line around the box
+% Define the thickness of the border-line around the box, Measured in FontSizeUnits (normal text is 12 FontSizeUnits)

 %\BorderColour value(0-1) value(0-1) value(0.1)
 % Default: 0 0 0 (Black)